ViacheslavBulba/Course-Catalog-Angular-8/README.md

-# Home Task 8 (Http)
+# How to run the app

-Run the backend first
+Run the backend first:

 `cd backend`

 `npm run start`

-Then run the app
+Then run the frontend from the root:

 `ng serve --aot --open`

+# Home Task 8 (Http)

 # Home Task 7 (Routing)